 “The kingdom of Heaven is already within you; if you understand yourself you will find it…” [proverb from Ipet Resyt].
 Hindsight, Insight, and/or Foresight… It’s my wish that 2020 [Gregorian] or 2012-13 [Ethiopian] will lead to greater self-clarity and humanity’s Higher Ascension… Happy Sankofa! ❤ ❤ ❤

 Andreas Woods aka Kwaw Imana, the mathematics-major Morehouse class of 2000 Valedictorian who would go on to get a Ph.D. in Egyptology, used this moment in the Morehouse spotlight to explain why he rejected the Cecil Rhodes Scholarship for himself.
 Morehouse is an all-male HBCU.
 Rhodes’ legacy is that of an avowed white supremacist, reported pedophile, architect of apartheid, & agent of other colonial chaos in Afrika [i.e. ‘Set’ of Kemetic mythology].
-Rhodes remains buried in Zimbabwe [colonial ‘Rhodesia’] since his death in 1902, while Britain unveiled a statue (an altar to honor Rhodes) at Oxford University in 1934!
-Reciting a poem by George Tait entitled I Am A Black Man, Kwaw Andreas Woods Imana – like Heru [‘Horus/Hero’] in Kemetic mythology – appears to align the mission of Afrika-descended manhood with the collective struggle against the evils of European self-idolatry and the complicity of its knowledge industry, which has more-often-than-not acted to codify and perpetuate systemic racism. #RhodesMustFall Read More
+Rhodes remains buried in Zimbabwe [colonial ‘Rhodesia’] since his death in 1902, while Britain erected an altar to Rhodes in the form of his statue at Oxford University in 1934!
+Reciting a poem by George Tait entitled I Am A Black Man, Kwaw Andreas Woods Imana – like Heru [‘Horus/Hero’] in Kemetic mythology – aligns the struggle of Afrika-descended manhood against the knowledge industry’s complicity in codifying and perpetuating systemic racism and all its ills. #RhodesMustFall Read More